SystemC - TLM

 void b_transport(tlm::tlm_generic_payload& trans, sc_time& delay) {

-delay += sc_time(10, SC_NS);
+delay += sc_time(10, SC_NS); // annotate 10 ns processing time

 }

-• Temporal Decoupling: is an optimization technique where a process delays synchronization with the SystemC kernel to reduce simulation overhead.
+Temporal Decoupling is an optimization technique where a process delays synchronization with the SystemC kernel to reduce simulation overhead.

-• each process maintains a local time
+• Each initiator maintains a local time offset (quantum)

 tlm_utils::tlm_quantumkeeper qk;